ahmedmabdi/eks-analytics-tool/README.md

 # EKS Platform Deployment – Production-Ready AWS Infrastructure

 This project provisions a fully managed **Amazon EKS** cluster with end-to-end infrastructure deployed via **Terraform**, containerized app delivery through **ArgoCD** (GitOps), and integrated observability.
 It is designed with a strong focus on **cost-optimization**, security, and operational best practices for production workloads.

+The primary application deployed is the **Umami web analytics platform** for enabling scalable and privacy-focused analytics to handle growing traffic demands.
+Deploying Umami on EKS ensures high availability, seamless scaling, and robust security compliance, all managed with infrastructure-as-code and GitOps workflows to support continuous delivery and operational efficiency.
 ---

 ## Why Amazon EKS?